danbev/learning-v8/notes/heap.md

 ```

 ### MemoryAllocator
-A memory allocator is what requires chunks of memory from the OS.
-Is defined in `src/heap/memory-allocator.h` and is created in Heap::SetUpg
+Is defined in `src/heap/memory-allocator.h` and is created in Heap::SetUp.

-I want to know/understand where memory is allocated.

 When a MemoryAllocator is created it is passes an internal isolate, a capacity,
 and a code_range_size.